Length: 1.2 or 1.7 miles

-The trail begins with a climb through a hardwood forest and within 20 minutes you’ll find yourself atop a granite bald with unobstructed views.
+You can reach Spruce Mountain from two directions.
+The trail begins from the east with a climb through a hardwood forest and within 20 minutes you’ll find yourself atop a granite bald with unobstructed views.
 The trail then continues deeper into a hardwood forest and lowlands along the north shoulder of the mountain.
 This trail connects with the Ragged Mountain Trail at Route 17 and the Mount Pleasant Trail at Mount Pleasant Street.

 Directions to the Trailhead